Probation FAQ

 Similarly, a judge may require someone convicted of a domestic violence offense to attend anger management classes or can order you to avoid specific people or group members, such as in a gang-related or battery type of offense.

-Major violations, such as failure to complete a court-ordered program or a conviction for a new felony offense, require you to attend a probation violation hearing.
+For major violations, such as failure to complete a court-ordered program or a new felony conviction, you may have to attend a probation violation hearing.
 If a judge determines that your violation was intentional and inexcusable, you may face:

 During a revocation hearing, the prosecuting attorney must show that you, more likely than not, violated a term or condition of your probation.
 You have a right to learn of any new charges against you and to present evidence in court that refutes the evidence brought against you.
-You may wish to consult with an attorney for legal advice regarding any defenses available to you in your particular state.
+Consider consulting an attorney for legal advice regarding any defenses available to you in your particular state.

 If your probation gets revoked, it does not automatically mean a jail sentence.
 A judge has a variety of options available during sentencing.
 For instance, a judge may add an extra length to the probation period, impose additional fines, or require you to get counseling or attend other treatment programs.
 Alternatively, a judge may order you to spend a brief period of time in jail or require you to serve the time allotted on your original suspended sentence, depending on the circumstances.